Trump Says Joe Lieberman Leading Candidate for FBI Director

 When asked if Lieberman was his top pick, the president said “yes.”

-Trump met with the 75-year-old Lieberman on Wednesday, and the former Connecticut senator’s nomination comes six days after the firing of former FBI Director James Comey.
+Trump met with the 75-year-old Lieberman on Wednesday, six days after the firing of former FBI Director James Comey.

 The controversy that has grown out of Comey’s dismissal inspired several senators to call for nonpartisan appointment.